DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 - via a refund
 - offsetting the refund against other payments

-We could add details of how the ESFA will process the clawback to the clawback details in the claim; however, we have not discovered a need for this information.
+We could add details of how the ESFA will process the clawback to the clawback details in the claim; however, we have yet to discover a need for this information.

 ### Considering what happens if a clawback is ultimately unsuccessful

 Currently, we do not have a way to mark the clawback as unsuccessful.

-If a school is able to claim mentor funding, it must be a legitimate organisation, and therefore, we will always be able to claw back funds if necessary.
+If a school is able to claim mentor funding, it must be a legitimate organisation.
+Therefore, we will always be able to claw back funds if necessary.

 We will update the service if we discover a need to mark a clawback as unsuccessful.